 Other things, like defective vehicles or pieces of equipment, can also contribute to accidents.

-Our team will take our time with our investigation and work to uncover all possible causes of action in your motor vehicle accident case.
+Our team will take our time with our investigation and determine the cause of your motor vehicle accident case.
 The more we know about why the incident occurred, the better prepared we will be to leverage a full monetary award on your behalf.

 Common Car Accident Injuries